EtWnn/ScanWatch/README.rst

 3. Manager
 ~~~~~~~~~~

-The manager is the object that you will use to update and get the transactions.
+| The manager is the object that you will use to update and get the transactions.

-The manager is instantiated with an API token and an address.
+| It is instantiated with an API token and an address.

 Example for Ethereum: